aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 and it uses positive logic.
 This way you can express
 what you `Need` to be true to continue!

-We did all this work because of our specification.
-At the beginning of the talk we discussed annotating code with Duvet.
-This line would be a great candidate in most languages.
-But Dafny gives us more powerful tools so let's hold off on adding the annotation here.

 ## Step 10